-Carima Neusser was born 1984 in Stockholm.
+Carima Neusser was born in Stockholm.
 She is a choreographer, performer and artist.
-She earned her master degree in Culture and Media production at Linköpings Universitet (2014-2016) and she studied dance at Iwanson International School of Contemporary Dance (2006-2009) She works and collaborates throughout difference contexts and her work has been presented at dance theaters, galleries, museums, music festivals among many others.
+She earned her master degree in Culture and Media production at Linköpings Universitet (2014-2016) and she studied dance at Iwanson International School of Contemporary Dance (2006-2009) She works and collaborates throughout different international and national contexts and her work has been presented at dance theaters, galleries, museums, music festivals among many others.
 Her work has been presented in Sweden, Italy, France, Mexico, Brazil and USA.

 Born in Sweden in a Muslim family she has always been fascinated by gold, glitter and ornaments.
 Arab aesthetics are an important part of her childhood and something she always unconsciously and deliberately searches for in literature, art, dance and philosophy.
 This aesthetics contrasts with the Swedish culture, which is scaled-down and restrained.
 Her work is thus a personal search for how these meeting between the two cultures forms her world and how these experiences can be used to facilitate intercultural dialogues.

 She collaborates closely with visual artists, academics and researchers, and these meetings allow her to develop new working methods that provide interesting perspectives on her practice and her view of art’s meaning in life.
 Her work moves between choreography, dance, pedagogy and platforms for meetings between different art forms.
 Her work reflects on metaphysical questions.
 She is interested in the connection between the body and the spiritual and how we can make our everyday lives richer by gaining an understanding of this problem.